boldflight/BibleConverter/test_EPUB/output/jer.md

 ### Judgment on the Philistine Cities

-[1] This was the Lord’s message to the prophet Jeremiah about the Philistines before Pharaoh attacked Gaza:
+[1] This was the **Lord’**s message to the prophet Jeremiah about the Philistines before Pharaoh attacked Gaza:
 [2] “Look!
 Enemies are gathering in the north like water rising in a river.
 They will be like an overflowing stream.
 They will overwhelm the whole country and everything in it like a flood.